 All agreed that remote work is here for at least the mid-to-long term and that setting staff up to work successfully from home is a priority.

 As the pandemic continues to keep people at home, media companies continue to look for solutions to allow their teams to work better, and smarter, remotely.
-We previously posted about how our web-enabled solutions for WO Traffic, WO Network, WO Media Sales, and WO Program, can offer remote access via any web browser for Mac, PC, and, in some cases, a tablet device as well.
+We previously posted about how our web-enabled solutions for WO Traffic, WO Network, and WO Media Sales can offer remote access via any web browser for Mac, PC, and, in some cases, a tablet device as well.
 Today we’d like to share a bit about the benefits of WideOrbit’s cloud-native products.